Tag Archives: j lyons history

 Lyons retired most of its tea distribution vans from 1962.
 The vans had delivered to independent grocers throughout the country.
 The company had reasoned that business was transferring towards the supermarkets.
 The decision was premature however, and allowed rival Brooke Bond to increase its market share at the expense of Lyons.

 Lyons acquired Eldorado of Liverpool, the fourth largest ice cream manufacturer in Britain, in 1963, and rebranded its ice cream business as Lyons Maid.
 The takeover took its share of the ice cream market to 34 percent, and Lyons was the second largest ice cream manufacturer in Britain (after Wall’s) throughout much of the twentieth century.
+The Zoom rocket shaped lolly was introduced in 1963.
 The FAB ice lolly was introduced in 1967.
 The Greenford ice cream factory was the second largest in the world by 1973.

 The computer division required extensive capitalisation, so it was sold to English Electric in 1964.